RealAd-hocModeSupport/information/problem.md

 Google Nearby is a fairly recent Android API that allows nearby phones to exchange data among them.
 Quite absurdly, this mechanism requires an Internet access.
 In other words: it is not infrastructureless, hence it cannot replace ad-hoc mode.

-### Ad-Hoc Mode

-* does not exist in iOS
-* Not available via the API on Android

 ### 802.11s

 * No support on mobile phones so far

 ## Conclusion

-* When only using mobile phones, Bluetooth is the only option
+* When only using mobile phones, Bluetooth is the only option - but it does not support broadcasting, which can be inefficient
 * Possibly use an external device which can be an Access Point and mesh with other devices simultaneously